-More about continuous glucose monitoring:
+More about continuous glucose monitoring

 This study found that, after 6 months of using the CGM, the young participants (ages 14- 24) had a .4% decrease in A1C level compared with fingersticks.
 In addition, participants using CGM spent 7% (or 1.7 hours) more time within a healthy blood sugar level range compared to the group that used fingersticks.
-In general, the group using the CGM experienced much less hyperglycemia and was also more satisfied with their blood sugar monitoring than the other group.
+In general, the group using the CGM experienced much less hyperglycemia.
+This group was also more satisfied with their blood sugar monitoring than the other group.

 Photo credit Arianna Larez at Mil Familias © 2019.